Courses

 Required Courses

-5 credits | Fall Semester
+5 Credits | Fall Semester

 This course integrates principles of physiology with genomics utilizing the concepts of Systems Biology.
 With the completion of several sequencing projects: the Human Genome, the HAPMAP, the ENCODE, and the Genome Wide Association Studies, the field of Physiological Genomics has emerged from the need to link function to thousands of mapped genes and better understand human physiology at all levels of biological organization.
 The course concepts and tools for student mastery represent advanced competencies of how we can utilize genomic knowledge to re-establish physiologic wellness if there has been some aberration of the genome leading to a pathologic outcome.
 This course will cover the function of human body systems and will provide a strong foundation to understand the relationship of genes to complex physiological functions.
 The course is designed as a combination of lectures, an interactive journal club, and hands-on sessions.
 Students will focus on both monogenic and more complex polygenic diseases to critically analyze and dissect the genetic effects on the physiological function of major organ systems.
 The hands-on session will cover the use of various clinical data.
 Each week will focus on an organ system and its diseases.
 Students will have a unique opportunity to analyze real patient exome sequencing data and learn to write a clinical report based on disease findings.
 The goal of this course is to provide students with a strong understanding of the function of major organ systems as a basis for understanding human health, learn how to analyze research papers, and think critically on the effects of genetics/genomics on human pathophysiology.

-3 credits | Spring Semester
+3 Credits | Spring Semester

 Advances in genomics have led to a major paradigm shift in medical practice.
 While medicine has always been “personal,” the availability of genomic data has made it possible to individualize care for many patients.
-This online course will provide an introduction to genomic medicine and will cover 5 main themes:
+This online course will provide an introduction to genomic medicine and will cover five main themes:

-1. Clinical genetics and genomics
+- Clinical genetics and genomics

-2. Laboratory techniques
+- Laboratory techniques

-3. Consumer genomics
+- Consumer genomics

-4. Ethical, legal, and social issues
+- Ethical, legal, and social issues

-5. Present and future opportunities and challenges.
+- Present and future opportunities and challenges.

-3 credits | Fall Semester
+3 Credits | Fall Semester

 This course will introduce the idea of how to reason via statistical models to get and interpret information from big biological data.
 To introduce the idea of how formal models of data are used, examples will also be drawn from related sciences.
 Students will learn how to apply regression-type models to data and assess the consistency (or inconsistency) of the results they produce with theory.
 The course will encourage students to set biological or medical problems they are working on within the context of formal statistical models.

-3 credits | Fall Semester
+3 Credits | Fall Semester

 This didactic course will provide an overview of the field of Biomedical Informatics from different perspectives.
 This course will provide an overview of biology and medicine relevant to healthcare from an informatics perspective.
 This course focuses on utilizing data to solve relevant health and informatics problems that the healthcare system is facing.
 Emphasis is given to understanding the basic building blocks, various information resources, and the application areas of Biomedical Informatics.
 Students will learn to explore the process of developing and applying computational techniques for determining the information needs of healthcare providers and patients.
 This class uses lectures, flipped classroom approaches where needed as well as student-led discussions.
 Relevant topics include Electronic Health Records, Patient Quality Assessment and Improvements, Evidence-Based Medicine, Natural Language Processing, Consumer and Public Health Informatics.

-2 credits | Fall Semester
+2 Credits | Fall Semester

 This is a new, interactive journal club formatted course guided by GUMC faculty, focusing on recent research published in any area of Systems Medicine.
 Students will take turns presenting selected papers, critically analyze them and lead discussions.
 Papers will be selected in consultation with GUMC faculty.
 The main goal of the course is to help students to think and analyze a research paper critically.

-3 credits | Fall Semester
+3 Credits | Fall Semester

 This course will cover major concepts, methods and tools of bioinformatics as applied to translational science and Cancer.
 The course will provide a strong foundation for students with any background in the computational analysis and interpretation of biological data.
 The course is designed as a combination of lectures and self-learning hands-on sessions.
 The hands-on session will cover the use of Next-generation sequencing data and other publicly available clinical data.